Mjz86/C_colon/mcc.md

   i think that terminations is very brutal , because of this exception handling mechanism , i think all violations are represented by an exception,

   this is fast and effective , violations *can* be terminations,  and violation catching is unsafe , but generally program will be fine and exception would be lead to a  terminate in main with very sane stack trace and debug info ( if we choose).

+12. value and data oriented code : having rust-like `enum` types with pattern matching  are still very performant and value oriented alternatives to inheritance.

+ and object oriented ( without inheritance) would still be whidly used ,

+ for example constructors would output the self object to  out prameters,

+ copy would use the in parameter and moving/ relocation would be automatically generated(  not using any references would make types trivial to automatically relocate if inner c colon types are trivial) .

+ the destructor would also use in-val ( no specifier) to relocate the object for final destruction.

+  these aren't just safe , these are also fast , because trivial values are passed by registers , and this language mostly operates on trivial values however,  because of unsafty of non trivial type erasure,  and refrences caputure.  lambda  , it also leans to functional programming,  even tho its imperative